-- 2.10.1 All agricultural water users, including recreational, fish & wildlife users, shall report to the District the groundwater withdrawal from each high-capacity water well he or she controlled for the calendar year on or before December 31, of each year. - 2.10.1.1 Flowmeter readings will be checked by District personnel on a three-year rotating basis.
-The District will record the annual water use and report to the operator his or her remaining allocation. - 2.10.2 Owners of high-capacity water wells with intended municipal and industrial, uses shall be metered and report to the District no later than February 15th of each year, the amount of groundwater withdrawn from each such well during the preceding calendar year. - 2.10.3 Owners of high-capacity livestock wells are not required meter those wells but must report to the District by February 1st of each year the estimated groundwater use for their livestock operation.
-Such estimates should be made based on the average daily stocking rate of the units or lots times the average daily consumption per head of livestock, plus any additional flushing or misting activities.
+- 2.10.1 All agricultural water users, including recreational, fish & wildlife users, shall report to the District the groundwater withdrawal from each high-capacity water well he or she controlled for the calendar year on or before December 15th, of each year.
+(06/2023) - 2.10.2 Owners of high-capacity water wells with intended municipal and industrial, uses shall be metered and report to the District no later than February 15th of each year, the amount of groundwater withdrawn from each such well during the preceding calendar year. - 2.10.3 Owners of high-capacity livestock wells are not required to meter those wells but must report to the District by February 1st of each year the number of head served.
+An estimate of groundwater used should be made based on the average daily stocking rate of the units or lots times the average daily consumption per head of livestock, plus any additional flushing or misting activities.